Rising of the North: Fugitives in Scotland

+Reprisals

 Queen Elizabeth declared martial law, exacting terrible retribution on the ordinary folk of the Yorkshire Dales, despite the lack of any popular support for the Earls' Rising, with her demand for at least 700 executions.
 The victims of this purge were, as a contemporary account said "wholly of the meanest sort of people", so that hardly a village escaped the sight of a public hanging.
+Altogether, 600 supporters of Mary were executed, while many others fled into exile.
+George Bowes was Provost Marshal, travelling to serve justice.

+In February 1570, Bowes, Sussex, and Thomas Gargrave wrote to Elizabeth asking that she grant pardons, and let former rebels become "good subjects".
+A pardon for the ordinary husbandmen or humbler sort was issued on 18 February, in part to stifle a second rebellion led by Leonard Dacre.
+A second pardon was issued on 4 March for Dacre's men.
+On 22 March, the remaining (wealthier) rebels were allowed to submit to Elizabeth's agents.
+They had to attend a sermon and swear an oath of loyalty to the crown.
+Landowners had to "compound", paying a fine based on the value of their property holdings.
+Some of the money was used to pay the soldiers.
+Trials under common law for the wealthier rebels not included in these pardons were held at York, Durham, and Carlisle.
+Sussex and others negotiated pardons and fines for some of the condemned men.

 In 1570, Pope Pius V had tried to aid the rebellion by excommunicating Elizabeth and declaring her deposed in the papal bull Regnans in Excelsis, but the document did not arrive until the rebellion had been suppressed.
 The bull gave Elizabeth more reason to view Catholics with suspicion.
 It inspired conspiracies to assassinate her, starting with the Ridolfi plot.

 In 1587, Elizabeth brought Mary, Queen of Scots, to trial for treason; she was convicted by the court and executed.